yamtimor/news-web-scraper/README.md

+This is my first Web Scraper! :)
-Web scraper that scrape Ynet's news and show it on a wordcloud
+The code scrapes breaking news from Ynet and displays it as a wordcloud based on how many times a word appears.